roberino/linqinfer/README.md

 When data is extracted, it is represented as an enumeration of column vectors which can be transformed and filtered before being consumed for classifier training.

-Feature pipelines come in asyncronous and syncronous flavours.
+Feature pipelines come in asynchronous and synchronous flavours.

 Async pipelines support a more complex, batch orientated processing model which allows for parallel processing of data.

-Synronous pipelines are derived from IQueryable data sets.
+Synchronous pipelines are derived from IQueryable data sets.

 #### Learning